bxbrenden/four-equations-puzzle/README.md

 ```

 When you evaluate the expression `9!`, you get the number 362,880.
-So, that's the number of  "naive guesses" it would take to guarantee that you either get the answer or prove there isn't one.
+So, that's the number of naive guesses it would take to guarantee that you either get the answer or prove there isn't one.

-Of course, not every permutation in our huge list is truly a potential solution.
+I say "naive" because not every permutation in our huge list is really a potential solution.
 The number of possible solutions goes way down when you consider the mathematical relationships among the numbers and their operators.
 For example, row two divides its first number by its second, i.e. `n1 / n2`.
 Because 2, 3, 5, and 7 are prime numbers, none of them can be the first number in row two.
-In that same vein, the ninth box (row 3, box 3) is the product of two numbers `n1 * n2`, so none of the primes can go there either, as we don't have any duplicates, and a prime number only has two factors: one and the prime itself.
+Similarly, the ninth box (row 3, box 3) is the product of two numbers `n1 * n2`, so none of the primes can go there either, as we don't have any duplicates, and a prime number only has two factors: one and the prime itself.

-You could solve the Four Equations problem like a Sudoku or any other logic puzzle, given that it has so many logical constraints that help to eliminate a lot of possible solutions.
+You could solve the Four Equations problem like a Sudoku or any other logic puzzle, given that it has so many logical constraints that eliminate a lot of possible solutions.
 But, I have a computer, and I don't have the patience for that!

 ## Solving it with Python